Last updated on June 23rd, 2023 at 11:38 am

 As I’m sure you might’ve guessed, these trailers are tiny.
 So much so that for the most part, teardrop trailers only have enough space for a mattress inside.
 A kitchen is often built off the back of the trailer, which means your cooking must be done outside.
 There are rarely ever bathrooms, which could be a deal breaker for some of you new campers out there.

 However, teardrops are amazing little trailers and are so easy to tow!
-Their kitchens are often high tech and amazing to have while camping, and I can’t think of a better trailer to bring along on short road trips or wonderful weather outings.
-These little teardrops are great for a solo trek, and they are often made rugged and boondock ready, which means it can handle whatever journey you have in mind!
+Their kitchens are often high-tech and amazing to have while camping.
+I can’t think of a better trailer to bring along on short road trips or wonderful weather outings.
+These little teardrops are great for a solo trek, and they are often made rugged and boondock ready, which means they can handle whatever journey you have in mind!